Obesity Epidemic Among Teenagers Is Skyrocketing

 Socioeconomic Status

-Obesity prevalence was 18.9% among children and adolescents aged 2-19 years in the lowest-income group, 19.9% among those in the middle-income group, and 10.9% among those in the highest-income group.
+The prevalence of obesity among children and adolescents aged 2-19 in the lowest-income group was 18.9%, 19.9% among those in the middle-income group, and 10.9% among those in the highest-income group.

 Obesity prevalence was lower in the highest-income group among non-Hispanic Asian boys and Hispanic boys.